 But how does a CCJ affect your credit rating?
 And, what will happen if you ignore a CCJ?
 Receiving a CCJ can raise more questions than answers, but the more you know about CCJs and how they work, the more you can prepare.

-A CCJ is a type of court order that can be registered against you if you enter into a credit agreement with an individual or business and fall behind on your repayments.
+A County Court Judgment (or County Court Judgement) is a type of court order that can be registered against you if you enter into a credit agreement with an individual or business and fall behind on your repayments.

 Most creditors will try to come to an agreement with you before taking court action and you should always be given an opportunity to arrange payment before being issued with a CCJ.

-Once a CCJ has been entered, the court will either issue a judgment forthwith (where the total debt is due immediately) or a judgment in instalments (where the total debt is split into monthly payments).
+Once a CCJ has been entered, the court will either issue a judgment forthwith (where the court rules that the total debt is due immediately) or a judgment in instalments (where the total debt is split into monthly repayments).
 This will usually depend on your financial situation and the information provided to the court.

 "The amount of points your credit rating will drop by depends on various factors but a CCJ will usually see you lose around 250 points."